emcf/thepipe/README.md

 ]
 ```

-You can feed these messages directly into the model, or alternatively you can use `thepipe_api.chunk_by_document`, `thepipe_api.chunk_by_page`, `thepipe_api.chunk_by_section`, `thepipe_api.chunk_semantic` to chunk these messages for a vector database such as ChromaDB or a RAG framework.
+You can feed these messages directly into the model, or alternatively you can use `chunker.chunk_by_document`, `chunker.chunk_by_page`, `chunker.chunk_by_section`, `chunker.chunk_semantic` to chunk these messages for a vector database such as ChromaDB or a RAG framework.
 A chunk can be converted to LlamaIndex Document/ImageDocument with `.to_llamaindex`.

 > ⚠️ **It is important to be mindful of your model's token limit.**
 GPT-4o does not work with too many images in the prompt (see discussion [here](https://community.openai.com/t/gpt-4-vision-maximum-amount-of-images/573110/6)).
 To remedy this issue, either use an LLM with a larger context window, extract larger documents with `text_only=True`, or embed the chunks into vector database.